kube-rs/kube/CONTRIBUTING.md

 ### Unit Tests & Documentation Tests

-**Most** unit/doc tests are run from `cargo test --lib --doc --all`, but because of feature-sets, and examples, you will need a couple of extra invocations to replicate our CI.
+Unit and doc tests are run against a particular crate with `cargo test -p KUBECRATE --all`, but because of feature-sets, you will need a couple of extra flags and invocations to replicate all our CI conditions.

-For the complete variations, run the `just test` target in the `justfile`.
+To run **all** unit tests, call: `just test`

 All public interfaces must be documented, and most should have minor documentation examples to show usage.